-On 20 March 2013 the Chancellor of the Exchequer, George Osborne, delivered the Budget Statement on the state of the national finances, Government's proposals for changes to taxation and growth forecasts.
+The Chancellor of the Exchequer, George Osborne, delivered the Budget Statement on Wednesday 19 March 2014, on the state of the national finances, Government's proposals for changes to taxation and growth forecasts.

 The Autumn Statement provides the Chancellor an opportunity to update MPs on the Government’s plans for the economy based on the latest forecasts from the independent Office for Budget Responsibility (OBR).

-The OBR's revised forecasts for the economy and the public finances, and the Government's Autumn Statement were published on 5 December.
+The OBR's revised forecasts for the economy and the public finances were published alongside the Autumn Statement on 3 December.

 Why is there an Autumn Statement?